How To Apply For A Patent Or Trademark

 The following information is directed to inventors, engineers and scientists working in small business contexts, as well as individuals who create gadgets or devices as a side hustle.
 The most honest and satisfactory answer to how to apply for these types of intellectual property (IP) is to work with an experienced IP lawyer.
 This approach can save time, money and headaches, while greatly maximizing your opportunities for success.

 When you apply for a patent, you (or someone whom you hire) may first need to conduct a patent search to make sure that a similar patent does not already exist.
 Next, your invention needs to be accurately and thoroughly described in a patent application that is submitted to the U.S. Patent and Trademark Office.
 The patent application needs to include claims that broadly protect your invention and that make it difficult for others to unlawfully copy it.
-If you succeed at obtaining a patent, it can become a profitable business asset if you put it to good use.
+If you succeed at obtaining a patent, it can become a profitable business if you put it to good use.

 When you apply for a trademark, you will (1) select a trademark; (2) prepare and submit an application to the United States Patent and Trademark Office (USPTO), complete with a drawing of the trademark; (3) wait for a notification and then work with a USPTO examining attorney before you receive approval.
 If you succeed, you will have the right to bring a trademark infringement action in federal court if necessary.